catPotat/crawler-boilers/README.md

 # crawler-boilers

 Boiler codes to utilize some libraries to make api calls to pull data from
+- Discord
+- Twitter
-- discord
+- Reddit
-- twitter
+- pokeapi.co
-- reddit
+- RapidAPI